Kizaki

 Think Of The Latest Unapplied Migration As Draft History

-If it has not yet been applied locally, kizaki migrate plan rewrites that latest unapplied migration instead of blindly stacking another migration on top.
+The latest unapplied committed migration is treated like a draft tip.
+If it has not been applied locally, kizaki migrate plan rewrites it instead of blindly stacking another migration on top.
 If multiple pending committed migrations exist, the command fails instead of guessing.

 $ kizaki migrate plan